11 Business process management examples across industries

 How to use these examples

 Pick one process that repeats often and causes friction.
 Define the outcome that would count as success, map three to five steps, and publish a basic intake so requests arrive complete.
 Add a weekly review to check cycle time and where items get stuck.
-Resist the urge to automate everything at once; prove the path, then templatize and scale.
+Resist the urge to automate everything at once, prove the path, then templatize and scale.
+This is exactly what we discussed on this blog on “should AI agents run your business processes?”

-A quick note on why this works now: the automation potential is broad (McKinsey estimates current technologies could automate work that absorbs 60 to 70 percent of employees’ time), which means the constraint is usually process clarity rather than tools.
+A quick note on why this matters now: McKinsey estimates current technologies could automate work that absorbs 60 to 70 percent of employees' time.
+Which means the constraint is usually process clarity rather than tools.
+The business process management tools examples in this guide each illustrate what that clarity looks like in practice which is a defined intake, named owners, and a measurable outcome.

 Supplier onboarding

-Create one entry point for supplier data and documents.
+Create one entry point for supplier onboarding data and documents.
 A structured form prevents missing fields; the review queue routes to legal, finance, and security in order.
 Track time from submission to approval and set a rule for what happens when a step exceeds its target.
 A short checklist at go-live ensures banking details, tax forms, and contacts are complete.
-For external contributors, a controlled vendor portal keeps communication and files in one place.
+For external contributors, a portal configured for vendor access keeps communication and files in one place so the supplier interacts through a single structured channel rather than a back-and-forth email thread.

 Change requests

 Scope changes derail delivery when they arrive informally.
 Require a short request with reason, impact, and desired date.
 Auto-assign to the project owner who accepts, defers, or rejects; record the decision and notify stakeholders.
-The process protects schedules and removes emotion from the conversation.
-Use workflows to encode routing rules so approvals move quickly.
+The process protects schedules and removes ambiguity from the conversation.
+Use Moxo workflows to encode routing rules so approvals move quickly and so every decision has a timestamp and an owner, regardless of who handled it.

 Issue escalation

 Define severity levels and response targets, then make them visible.
 When an escalation is submitted, the system assigns an owner and starts a timer.
 A triage checklist confirms reproducibility, logs screenshots, and gathers environment details.
 Customers see status without emailing the team; managers can spot patterns that point to root causes.
-A client portal gives requesters a single window for updates and documents.
+A portal configured for each client gives requesters a single window for updates and documents so status is visible without the team fielding the same question by email.

 Renewals

 Treat renewals as a journey, not a surprise at term end.
 Begin outreach ninety days before; list the current scope; ask the client to confirm needs.
 Include a step to review adoption data so recommendations are grounded in usage.
 When both sides agree, prepare the order and capture signatures in one place.
-This matters for experience as well as revenue; Salesforce reports that 88% of customers say the experience a company provides is as important as its products or services.
-(Source: Salesforce, “State of the Connected Customer”)
+Salesforce reports that 88% of customers say the experience a company provides is as important as its products or services.
+Renewals are one of the highest-stakes moments in that experience.

 Accounts payable